 Service Update and Resources: COVID-19

-Check back daily for updates on our services and community resources for entrepreneurs with limited resources.
+Check back for updates on our services and community resources for entrepreneurs with limited resources.
 This page is updated 2-3 times per week.

 Office Closure and How to Get in Touch

 Please note that the Ventures office in the 2100 Building will be closed until further notice, but our team will be working remotely and will be available via phone and email.
 If you have a general question and need to get in touch with us, please contact us at firstname.lastname@example.org or 206-352-1945.

 - Seattle Office of Economic Development’s Small Business Stabilization Fund (SBSF) provides $10,000 grants to small businesses and economic opportunity nonprofits throughout Seattle who have been financially impacted by COVID-19.
 Application closes Monday, November 30.
 Apply here.

 - City of Burien Small Business Relief and Recovery Grant Program.
 Apply here.